benbrastmckie/VSCodium/README.md

 In order to get a better sense of what the options are within VSCodium, click the settings gear in the bottom left corner.
 By scrolling through, you can explore the many different features that you can change about VSCodium where the list will get longer with each plugin that you add.
+In particular, some popular themes include 'Gruvbox Theme', 'Tokyo Night', 'Atom One Dark', and 'Catppuccin'.
+You can switch between the themes that you have installed with `ctrl + shift + p` and typing 'Color Theme'.

 Although the settings menu is a nice way to see all the options at once, this is not the easiest way to save or reproduce your configuration.
 However, any changes that you make in the settings menu will be stored in the `settings.json` file.